 Compliance with PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PE 009-13) requires a company-wide Pharmaceutical Quality System (PQS)* across the entire product life cycle.
 There is a clear need for more cross-functional collaboration and improvements in data management and data integrity.

 *A management system to direct and control a pharmaceutical company with regard to quality.
 (ICH Q10 based upon ISO 9000:2005).

-Adoption of an updated PIC/S Guide to GMP by regulators will test some companies’ ability to respond in a coordinated, cost-efficient, and timely way.
+The required full implementation of GMPs in accordance with PIC/S GMP Guide PE 009-13 by regulators will test some companies’ ability to respond in a coordinated, cost-efficient and timely way.

-SeerPharma is providing this training course to help you understand the requirements and build capability across your organisation in key areas such as management responsibility, product realisation, continual improvement, knowledge management, outsourced activities, validation and change management.
+This training course is designed to help you understand the requirements and build capability across your organisation in key areas such as management responsibility, product realisation, continual improvement, knowledge management, outsourced activities, validation and change management.

-There are a number of incremental changes to the PIC/S GMP Guide between version 8 and version 13, as shown in this revision history snapshot:
+There are a number of incremental changes to the PIC/S Guide to GMP between version 8 and version 13, as shown in this revision history snapshot:

 |Date||Version Number||Reasons for Revision|

 |15 January 2009||PE 009-8||Revision of Chapter 1 (Part I)

 Revision of Annex 1